TomaskoKnaze/IOT_Facefilms/read_me.txt

 To test out the data collecting app, either download the files from Data_Collect_Code, install modules from requirements.txt and run collect_main.py or download the executable here https://www.dropbox.com/s/tu8m4zda5899nv1/dist.zip?dl=0

+To test out the web app, please download the client folder and install the modules from requirements.txt.
+Then run client.py.